 The Company is a mineral exploration and development company specializing in highly prospective but under prospected regions.
-The Company is now focused on the exploration and development of the La Golondrina gold mining project (the "La Golondrina Project") in the Nariño Province of southern Colombia pursuant to the terms of an option agreement (the "La Golondrina Option Agreement").
+The Company is now focused on the exploration and development of the La Golondrina gold mining project (the "La Golondrina Project") in the Narião Province of southern Colombia pursuant to the terms of an option agreement (the "La Golondrina Option Agreement") and the Los Andes project in Nicaragua.